Tiki is the FLOSS Web Application with the most built-in features. And for even more features, please see: WikiSuite.

 Because Tiki offers such a large number of features "out-of-the-box", it can be overwhelming, even to an experienced user or administrator.
 Tiki has all the classic CMS and portal features of other applications, but also includes features not available anywhere else.
 Tiki is highly configurable and modular; all features are optional and can be administered through Tiki's browser-based interface.

 The whole Tiki Wiki CMS Groupware is a very active project.
-On average, there is a commit to the code (such as a bug fix or a new feature) every 2 hours.
-Over 200 people have contributed to the source code.
+You can monitor activity at https://openhub.net/p/tikiwiki Over 400 people have contributed to the source code.
 With such a large number of contributors, the features continue to evolve and get better.
 Because Tiki is a FLOSS project, you can participate and help make it better!

 This self-evaluation of features will help you know what to expect after installing Tiki.
 Many features are widely used and quite stable.
 Others are new and experimental.
 While others are no longer maintained and may have limited functionality.
 For beginners, we recommend using features that have been rated as A or B; they are the most stable.
 The features and ratings are based on the latest stable version of Tiki.